mtumilowicz/scrum-notes/README.md

 * definitions of "Done" will expand to include more stringent criteria for higher quality
 * when many Development Teams are working on a single product all Development Teams must have a definition of "Done" that makes their combined work potentially releasable
+* use to assess when work is complete on the product Increment
+* guides the Development Team in knowing how many Product Backlog items it can select during a Sprint Planning
+* ensures artifact transparency